WELCOME TO GMS ACCOUNTING ONLINE HELP

 - The items added through this utility have no effect on the general ledger cash balances.
 This information is only stored in the tables used to prepare the bank reconciliation(s).

-- Once all necessary items have been added through this utility and your bank reconciliation ties to the General Ledger you should go to Tools\Organization\Default GL Codes and uncheck the Bank Rec Utility box.
-This will prevent you from accidently opening the utility and making a change that could have an adverse effect on your bank reconciliation.
+- Once all necessary items have been added through this utility and the bank reconciliation ties to the General Ledger, go to Tools\Organization\Default GL Codes and uncheck the Bank Rec Utility box.
+This will prevent accidently opening the utility and making a change that could have an adverse effect on your bank reconciliation.

 Operating Instructions

-Ending Date: Enter the date for which you are creating the outstanding lists.
+Ending Date: Select the date the outstanding lists are being created.

-GL Account: Select the GL cash account for which you are creating the outstanding lists.
+GL Account: Select the GL cash account for the outstanding lists.

 Utility Batch #: This field automatically numbers each deposit batch.
 This field cannot be edited.
-Each deposit utility batch should equal the amount of an entire deposit you need to account for.
+Each deposit utility batch should equal the amount of an entire deposit needed to account for.
 Do not enter each item in a deposit separately.

 Date: Enter the date of the deposit.

-Description: You can enter an optional description in this field specific to the deposit.
+Description: Enter an optional description in this field specific to the deposit.

 Checks

-Check #: Enter the outstanding check number you are adding to this utility.
+Check #: Enter the outstanding check number you are adding.

 Date: Enter the date of the outstanding check.

-Payer: Enter the payer name to which the check was issued.
+Payer: Enter the payers name the check was issued to.

 Amount: Enter the amount of the outstanding check.

-Post to Bank Rec: This will post the check(s) to the bank reconciliation tables.
+This will post the checks(s) to the bank reconciliation tables.

 Journal Entries

-Note: an example of a journal entry needed in this utility may be for an online payment to a vendor that had not cleared the back as of the specified date.
+Note: an example of a journal entry needed in this utility may be for an online payment to a vendor that had not cleared the bank as of the specified date.

 Utility Doc #: This field automatically numbers each document on the Journal Entries tab.
 This field cannot be edited.